Mukhammat Sabirov

 Sabirov began a lengthy career as an engineer at Almetievskburneft in 1955.
 He served as the first Prime Minister of Tatarstan, the head of government of the republic, from 1991 to 1995.

-Sabirov died on March 9, 2015, at the age of 82.
-His memorial service was held at the national culture centre in Kazan, Tatarstan, on March 10, 2015.
-Dignitaries in attendance at the service included current Prime Minister of Tatarstan Ildar Khalikov and former President and state counsellor, Mintimer Shaimiev.
+Sabirov died on 9 March 2015 at the age of 82.
+His memorial service was held at the national culture centre in Kazan on 10 March 2015.
+Dignitaries in attendance at the service included Ildar Khalikov and former President and state counsellor, Mintimer Shaimiev.
 Sabirov was buried in Arsk cemetery in Kazan.